 BI Evaluation and Count

 Biological indicators (BI) are used to validate and monitor steam sterilization cycles, ethylene oxide and hydrogen peroxide sterilization cycles.
-In Australia, it is expected that each new batch of BI that are used in GMP operations are qualified by performing a population verification count.
 For routine use it is normal to examine for presence or absence of growth to ensure the sterilization process has performed adequately.
 It must be remembered to include a positive control in with the group of process indicator BI.

 These are tested in accordance with USP <55> Biological Indicators – Resistance Performance Tests or manufacturer’s instructions.